ropensci/ezknitr/README.md

 default path for the output files: the directory containing the input file.

-Assuming you are currently in the `project/` directory, you could use the following `ezknitr` command to do what you want:
+Assuming your working directory is currently set to the `project/` directory, you could use the following `ezknitr` command to do what you
+want:

     library(ezknitr)
     ezknit(file = "analysis/report.Rmd", out_dir = "reports", fig_dir = "myfigs")